eduardotks/windows_form_csharp_notepad/README.md

 ### Description

-- Projeto de um bloco de notas em Windows Form
+- Notepad project using the Windows Form Application.

 ### Technologies